"California Sprint Car

 Through the decades, divisions such as Super Stocks transitioned into California Modifieds, Claimers became Street Stocks and both divisions have since transformed into Pro Stocks and Pure Stocks.

 Lap times for sprint cars have dropped from the 13-second mark into the nine-second neighborhood and safety equipment has been greatly improved for both spectators and drivers alike and is always a top priority.
-Mike Nichols of Folsom is the only driver to lose his life in a racing accident at Placerville Speedway.
-The tragedy occurred when he crashed his sprint car into the turn-two wall in 1988.
+Mike Nichols of Folsom is the only race car driver to lose his life in a racing accident at Placerville Speedway in 1988.